 But perhaps the most exciting part about staying here is that you can opt to stay in one of the best kids’ suites of all time – the two-bedroom Despicable Me Kids Suite at Loews Portofino Bay Hotel at Universal Orlando™ which is designed after the movie’s lovable characters.

 2. Try the “Child Swap”

-There’s no real way around it: Spring break at Universal Orlando is a busy time, and the parks will be crowded.
+There’s no real way around it: summer vacation, spring break, the holidays—pretty much any time school is out—are busy times at Universal Orlando, and the parks will be crowded.
 Parents who have young children who aren’t old enough or tall enough to ride yet can get around the lines by looking for “child swap” areas of each ride.
 One parent can wait with the kids (and sit on the benches and get a break) while the other rides.
 Then, they can switch places so the other parent can ride immediately after.
 This way, everyone gets to maximize their time and experience as many rides as possible.

 Universal has upgraded a lot since you visited as a kid, especially when it comes to technology.
 Be sure to download the park app before you go.
 You’ll have access to the latest wait times for rides, maps, tickets, passes and more, all from your phone.

 Everyone will be lining up to try Butterbeer™ at The Wizarding World of Harry Potter™ – Hogsmeade™, but did you know they also have butterbeer ice cream?
 It can be a lifesaver on a warm Orlando spring or summer day.
 Look for it at Florean Fortescue’s Ice Cream Parlour.
 And grown-ups looking for something a little stronger shouldn’t miss out on Fire Whiskey at the Hog’s Head™ pub.
 Finally, families with hearty appetites can also enjoy the “Great Feast” for four for $50 at the Three Broomsticks™, which is a steal for the parks!